Pavithra-Veeramani/teamer/README.md

 - Easily add members to the event.
 - Easily able to delete event and member from the group.

+# Wireframe
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes for the website.For this project, I created three different wireframes for three different devices.
 Balsamiq wireframe is used to create outline of the website.

     | Page | Wireframe |
     | --- | --- |